Large Magnitude Eruption Expected for Bali's Mount Agung

 Mount Agung Hazard Map, showing the location of Agung, disaster-prone areas in yellow and pink, and potentially affected villages in red and orange.
 (Credit: Indonesian National Board for Disaster Management)

-What are challenges for eruption forecasting?
+What are the challenges for eruption forecasting?

 While I do not work directly on eruption forecasting or seismology, I can talk about ground deformation.
 So far, analysis of radar images has shown that there is no surface deformation observed on Mount Agung volcano.
 However, as of September 29, officials have indicated that ground-based instruments suggest there has been some inflation.